jcable/nmea-link/FLASH.md

-ESP-LINK OTA Flash Layout
+NMEA OTA Flash Layout
 =========================

 The flash layout dictated by the bootloader is the following (all this assumes a 512KB flash chip and is documented in Espressif's `99C-ESP8266__OTA_Upgrade__EN_v1.5.pdf`):
  - @0x00000 4KB bootloader
  - @0x01000 236KB partition1
- - @0x3E000 16KB esp-link parameters
+ - @0x3E000 16KB NMEA-link parameters
  - @0x40000 4KB unused
  - @0x41000 236KB partition2
  - @0x7E000 16KB system wifi parameters